64kramsystem/zfs-installer/README.md

 The procedure can be entirely automated via environment variables:

 - ZFS_OS_INSTALLATION_SCRIPT : path of a script to execute instead of Ubiquity (see dedicated section below)
+- ZFS_USE_PPAS               : set to 1 to use packages from `ppa:jonathonf/zfs` (automatically set to true if the O/S version doesn't ship at least v0.8)
 - ZFS_SELECTED_DISKS         : full path of the devices to create the pool on, comma-separated
 - ZFS_PASSPHRASE
 - ZFS_BPOOL_NAME